IOITI/WATA/README.md

 To use the reporting system, you need:
 - Node.js and npm installed
 - DuckDB CLI installed
+- Python 3.12+ (with required libraries `./reporting/requirements.txt`)
-- Ansible configured with proper inventory (same as deployment)
+- Ansible configured with proper inventory (same as deployment stage)

 ### Setting Up the Dashboard